 - Later White She Devil joins as well, much to Conspiracy Brother's chagrin.

 - Lincoln Heights made sure to have at least a couple whites prominent in the story.
-Always as a sidekick or love interest to one of the main black characters.
-Lund as the sidekick to The Hero, Charles as the boyfriend to the chick and later Sage as a foil to Cassie.
+Always as a sidekick or love interest to one of the main Black characters.
+Lund as the sidekick to Eddie, Charles as the boyfriend to Cassie and later Sage as a foil to Cassie.

 - The Steve Harvey Show is notorious for this.